farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex2_Configure_Azure_AD.md

 5. In the **Devices | All devices** window, in the middle pane, select **Device settings**.

-6. In the **Devices | Device settings** window, in the details pane on the right, in the **Users may join devices to Azure AD** option, verify that **All** is selected.
+6. In the **Devices | Device settings** window, in the **Users may join devices to Azure AD** option, verify that **All** is selected.
 This means that all Azure AD users can join their devices to Azure Active Directory.

 7. Scroll down to the bottom of the window.
-Under **Additional local administrators on all Azure AD joined devices**, no local administrators are displayed.
+Under **Local administrator settings**, no local administrators are displayed.
 Select the **Manage Additional local administrators on all Azure AD joined devices**. <br/>

-   On the **Device Administrators | Assignments** window, note that there are no additional assignments.
+   On the **Device Administrators | Assignments** window, note that no role assignments were found.
 In the next several steps, you will add a role assignment.

 8. In the **Device Administrators | Assignments** window, select **+Add assignments** on the menu bar.

 9. In the **Add assignments** pane on the right, select **Alex Wilber** in the list of users and then select the **Add** button at the bottom of the screen.

+10. In the navigation thread that appears at the top of the screen (Home > Devices | Device settings > Device Administrators), select **Devices | Device settings**.

-10. Select the **Back arrow** on the address bar to return to the **Devices | Device settings** page.
-Verify the **Require Multi-Factor Auth to join devices** toggle switch is set to **No**.
-The **Maximum number of devices per user** is currently set to **50**; select this field and in the drop-down menu that appears, select **10**.
+11. On the **Devices | Device settings** page, verify the **Require Multi-Factor Authentication to register or join devices with Azure AD** toggle switch is set to **No**.
+The **Maximum number of devices per user** is currently set to **50**; select this field and in the drop-down menu that appears, and then select **10**.

 11. On the menu bar at the top of the page, select **Save**.